 Born Debra Janine Thomas on March 25, 1967, in Poughkeepsie, New York, Debi Thomas is best known for becoming the first African American win a medal at the Winter Olympic Games in 1988.
-Thomas first stepped into the skating rink at the age of 5.
-By age 9, she was taking formal lessons and winning competitions.
+Thomas first stepped into the skating rink at the age of five.
+By age nine, she was taking formal lessons and winning competitions.
 At 10, Thomas signed on with coach Alex McGowan, who guided her career as she trained for the Olympics.

-As an African-American figure skater, judges often discriminated against Thomas, giving better marks to her competitors for what many saw as less-impressive skills.
+As an African American figure skater, judges often discriminated against Thomas, giving better marks to her competitors for what many saw as less-impressive skills.
 She persevered, however, and at the age of 12, she advanced to the national novice finals, where she won the silver medal.

 Leading American Skater

 Thomas pursued higher education while continuing to skate competitively.
 As a freshman at Stanford University, where she studied engineering, Thomas scored two major career victories.
 In February 1986, she took the senior women's title at the U.S. Figure Skating Championships — becoming the first African American to win a non-novice title.
 That same year, Thomas earned the top spot at the World Championships.

 In 1988, Thomas competed at the Winter Olympics in Calgary, Canada.
 She won the bronze medal in the women's figure skating event (finishing behind Canada's Elizabeth Manley and East Germany's Katarina Witt), thereby becoming the first African American to win a medal in any sport at the Winter Olympics.
 That same year, Thomas once again won the U.S. Championships.